carlosrabelo/ttdaiu/README.md

 Use tags to install only what you need:

-- `apt` - All APT-based installations
+- `packages` - All APT-based installations
 - `snap` - All Snap-based installations
 - Individual role names (e.g., `golang`, `docker`, `nginx`)